parsiya/borrowedtime/README.md

 * `Workspace` points to the root of your workspace.
 * `ProjectName` is the name of the directory.

-Project templates should be stored under `templates/project` directory.
+Project templates should be stored under the `templates/project` directory.

 Note the children's path is relative to their parent.
 The tool is not looking for full paths for children.